 - C. What about Immanuel Approach for couples?
-At some point I hope to address this very important topic much more thoroughly; but for right now, here are some key pieces in my approach to working with couples: - Learn to recognize non-relational mode: I challenge/inspire/invite/implore/require both partners to read chapters 15 & 16 in Outsmarting Yourself, and then help them to learn the maturity skill of recognizing when their relational circuits go off. - Learn to get relational circuits back online: I challenge/inspire/invite/implore/require both partners to read chapters 18 through 22 in Outsmarting Yourself, and then help them to build the habit of using the tools in these chapters for getting them back on.
-(Getting one's relational circuits back online dramatically decreases the short-term cost of being triggered.) - Understand trauma, triggered implicit memory, and the VLE: I challenge/inspire/invite/require both partners to read chapters 1 through 6 in Outsmarting Yourself, so that they can understand how trauma, triggered implicit memory, and the Verbal Logical Explainer (VLE) combine to produce LOTS of relationship disruption when one or both of them get triggered.
-(Implicit memory content from old trauma slides forward and feels true in the present, and their VLE convinces them that the thoughts, emotions, and perceptions from the old trauma are actually being caused by their spouse in the present.)
+At some point I hope to address this very important topic much more thoroughly; but for right now, here are some key pieces in my approach to working with couples: - Learn to recognize non-relational mode: I challenge/inspire/invite/implore/require both partners to read chapters fifteen and sixteen in Outsmarting Yourself, and then help them to learn the maturity skill of recognizing when their relational circuits go off. - Learn to get relational circuits back online: I challenge/inspire/invite/implore/require both partners to read chapters eighteen through twenty-two in Outsmarting

+Yourself, and then help them to build the habit of using the tools in these chapters to get their relational circuits back on.
+(Getting one's relational circuits back online dramatically decreases the short-term cost of being triggered.)

+- Understand trauma, triggered implicit memory, and the VLE: I challenge/ inspire/invite/require both partners to read chapters one through six in Outsmarting Yourself, so that they can understand how trauma, triggered implicit memory, and the Verbal Logical Explainer (VLE) combine to produce LOTS of relationship disruption when one or both of them get triggered.
+(Implicit memory content from old trauma slides forward and feels true in the present, and their VLE convinces them that the thoughts, emotions, and perceptions from the old trauma are actually being caused by their spouse in the present.) - Immanuel Approach healing work to progressively decrease the trigger burden: I challenge/inspire/invite/require both partners to do Immanuel Approach healing work in order to shovel away at the traumas that are behind the triggered reactions that are disrupting their marriage.
+Sometimes they need to do this work separately (if they get too triggered and/or feel too unsafe with the other person in the room), but sometimes I do this with both partners in the room.
+It has often been a powerfully bonding, trust-building, compassion-building experience for each of the spouses to see the other go to the underlying trauma-seeing their partner in the childhood memory that is underneath the difficult/irritating/painful behavior in the present usually brings compassion and understanding. - The Immanuel Approach and relational circuits in conflict resolution sessions: